aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/themefont/_index.md

 public class ThemeFont
 ```

-A utility class providing constants.
 Specifies the types of theme font names for document themes.
 Specifies a theme font type which can be referenced as a theme font within the parent object properties.
 This theme font is a reference to one of the predefined theme fonts, located in the document's Theme part, which allows for font information to be set centrally in the document.
 ## Fields

 | Field | Description |